 Feline Immunodeficiency virus, also known as FIV, a s a slow-to-develop virus that can be transmitted from one cat to another either through deep wounds like from a bite or, less frequently, from an infected mother to her kittens.
 Since the virus develops quite slowly, you may not notice symptoms in your feline friend for years after their initial infection.

 This virus significantly weakens your cat's immune system, making them much more susceptible to secondary infections, conditions, and diseases.
 There is no cure for this disease, so treatments generally aim to extend the asymptomatic period for your cat.

 - Disheveled coat

 - Poor appetite

 - Inflammation of the gums and mouth

-Although it is referred to as Heartworm Disease, heartworms are actually small parasitic worms that live in the heart, lungs and blood vessels of animals.
+Although it is referred to as Heartworm Disease, heartworms are small parasitic worms that live in the heart, lungs, and blood vessels of animals.
 These parasites are spread by mosquito bites.

-You may have primarily heard about heartworms in relation to dogs, since canines will spend more time outdoors than indoor cats and because cats aren't natural hosts for heartworms.
-However, neither of these mean that you shouldn't be wary of heartworm, especially if you live in a particularly densely mosquito-populated area.
+You may have primarily heard about heartworms in dogs, since canines will spend more time outdoors than indoor cats and because cats aren't natural hosts for heartworms.
+However, neither of these means that you shouldn't be wary of heartworm, especially if you live in a particularly densely mosquito-populated area.

 Some of the signs that your cat may be infected with heartworms include: